sofiatolaosebikan/hopcroftkarp/README.rst

     python setup.py install

-Thanks to: Adam Wood (github.com/adammichaelwood)
+Thanks to Adam Wood (github.com/adammichaelwood) for suggesting the keys_only option.